HugoQwQ/Mellow/README.md

 To **skin denick** type `/denick skin <player_name>`

 To use the **number denicker** add the Aurora API key, you can get a key from [here](https://discord.com/oauth2/authorize?client_id=1244205279697174539), automatic during game, you can also manually use `/denick <finals | beds> <number>` afterwards

+## Known issues

+- Doesn't work on few VPN's, cant reproduce.
+PIA & Windscribe should work.
+- Sometimes stats are failed to fetch due to ratelimits, you can either switch stats provider in settings or run `/who` again after a bit

 ## Owner Info